-The Master of Arts in Bioethics is obtained under the School of Graduate Studies’ graduate study Plan B. The degree is completed with 27 credit hours.
+The Master of Arts in Bioethics is obtained under the School of Graduate Studies’ graduate study Plan B. Beginning with the fall 2018 class, the degree will be completed with 30 credit hours.
 It can be earned full-time in one year or part-time in a maximum of three years.
 According to Graduate Studies, full-time status requires registration for a minimum of nine credit hours per semester.

 Foundations in Bioethics I and II